JackGrence/FuzzInspector/README.md

 ## Installation

-FuzzInspector use AFLPlusPlus, Qiling framework, and Radare2 to implement the interactive and visualization feature.
+FuzzInspector use AFLplusplus, Qiling framework, and Radare2 to implement the interactive and visualization feature.
 Please make sure these tool are installed correctly.

 We recommend to use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/stable/install.html) to install the FuzzInspector.
 You can change the virtualenv name for youself.
 For example we use `fuzzinspector`.